Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ```

 ## Summary
-This is the official Accedo AppGrid SDK for NodeJS (Serverside Web).
+This is the official Accedo AppGrid SDK for Node.js .
 While AppGrid exposes a set of friendly REST APIs, this SDK is intended to provide a better integration with NodeJS; it also encourages the use of Best-Practices (for example: reusing the same SessionId as much as possible).

 ## Getting started